mofrim/42-fdf/README.md

   - [x] draw_map_points_size with a circle not a rectangle
   - [x] control height-exaggeration. init with a good compromise value.
   - [x] implement: a centering-algorithm for the map in the window
+  - [x] fix rotation problem
+  - [ ] do what subject pdf wants: esc should close window (in a clean way!), clicking on the cross too, minimizing and switching to other window should not be a problem.
+  - [ ] add toggle markers control key
+  - [ ] make the initial_resizing/scaling more intelligent and compatible to
+    large maps
-  - [ ] fix rotation problem
+  - [ ] **ensure** if rotation problem is really solved
-  - [ ] implement: 'r' resets to beginning
+  - [x] implement: 'r' resets to beginning
-  - [ ] implement: 'i' shows isometric view
+  - [x] implement: 'i' shows isometric view
   - [ ] implement: 'p' shows current map parameters
-  - [ ] show some info on the screen, like: current zoom, angle, ...
   - [ ] write the `init_mxv()` function!
   - [ ] left-hand-right-hand coordinate system problem.
   - [ ] norminette.